 India is the land where you will be greeted with a mystical charm every step of the way.
 The culture, traditions, and beliefs of the people here are well preserved and blended with the natural beauty a yatra here will allow you to have a peaceful and spiritual time. spread out all over the landscape these pilgrimages are a true testimony to the fact that India is a cradle of different religions and communities coexisting since there are pilgrimages dedicated to various faiths major or minor.
 If you are looking to experience the vibe that makes India the spiritual capital of the world then you must make a pilgrimage journey to these holiest sites:

 The holy Char Dham Yatra is probably one of the most highly revered Hindu pilgrimages of India that takes you throughout the lush green and scenic hills of Devbhoomi Uttarakhand towards Moksha.
-The char Dham of Uttarakhand comprises of Kedarnath, Badrinath, Gangotri, and Yamunotri.
+The Char Dham of Uttarakhand comprises Kedarnath, Badrinath, Gangotri, and Yamunotri.
 Completing the Chardham Yatra is believed to provide the pilgrim devotee with moksha or the ultimate freedom from the karmic cycle of birth and rebirth.
-Although the trip will be physically and mentally exhausting it will be a once in a lifetime experiences especially if you are even a little bit inclined to know more about spirituality.
+Although the trip will be physically and mentally exhausting it will be a once-in-a-lifetime experience especially if you are even a little bit inclined to know more about spirituality.

 Panch Prayag Yatra